samipmainali/SpotGen-Spotify-Account-Generator/README.md

 - Zoho Mail account
 - IMAP enabled in Zoho Mail
-- Two folders named "Spotify" and "PasswordChanged" created in the root directory of your Zoho Mail account
+- Two folders named "Spotify" and "PasswordChanged" created in the root directory of your Mail account
-- Filters created in Zoho Mail to move Spotify confirmation emails to the "Spotify" folder and password change emails to the "PasswordChanged" folder
+- Filters created in Mail provider to move Spotify confirmation emails to the "Spotify" folder and password change emails to the "PasswordChanged" folder

 ## Usage